guardian/editions/README.md

 Run `make install`, this will install the dependencies for all sub-projects.

-You will need `frontend` and `cmsFronts` credentials loaded.
+You will need `mobile` and `cmsFronts` credentials loaded.
 (NOTE: At present, if you have [default] credentials set in ~/.aws/credentials) the app won't build - best to delete these before continuing)

 ## App setup